Overview

 34° 21′ S, 18° 55′ E

-Everyone knows that you can meet the African penguins at the famous boulder beach.
+Most people know that you can meet the African penguins at the famous Boulder Beach.
 But did you know that there is another penguin colony at Stony Point in Betty’s Bay?
 This place does not have the same beautiful beach as Boulder’s beach and there is less chance of having your picture taken with a penguin here, but that is why it is a lot less busy here!
 You walk along a boardwalk from where you can see the penguins’ breeding grounds.
-If you’re lucky, there are also a few walking around on the water, in front of the entrance to Stony Point, with which you can still take a photo or a little walk.
+If you’re lucky, there are also a few walking around on the beach, in front of the entrance to Stony Point, with which you can still take a photo or a little walk.

 As we mentioned before, Betty’s Bay is not part of the official Garden Route.
 But you pass this place on your way from Cape Town to the official Garden Route and we believe penguins are always worth a stop on your route.